lai23-CU/MAE2250-Bug-anators/index.md

 The goal of this prototype is to develop a retractable protective enclosure that prevents spotted lanternflies (SLFs) from reaching grapevines while still allowing easy access for harvesting.

-This iteration focuses on testing the **mechanical system**, specifically:
+This prototype focuses on validating the **core mechanical behavior of the system**, specifically whether the structure can:
-- Scissor linkage expansion mechanism
-- Wheel–rail motion system
-- Structural stability of the frame
+- Expand and contract smoothly
+- Maintain structural integrity under load
+- Operate reliably over repeated use

+The intent of this iteration is not final performance, but to identify **mechanical weaknesses and failure points** before building the final prototype.

 ---